altdesktop/i3-style/README.md

 ## Send us themes!

+Do you have a cool colorscheme in your config file that you want to share with other people? i3-style can automatically convert it to a theme file:

+    i3-style --to-theme ~/.i3/config -o my-theme.yaml

-If you've made a new theme, or made an improvement to an existing theme, please make a pull request adding your theme to the `themes` directory!
+If you have a new theme, or made an improvement to an existing theme, please make a pull request adding your theme to the `themes` directory!

 ## License